codeation/lru/README.md

 }
 ```

-The lru.NewCache parameter is the number of cache items until the last used item is removed from the cache.
+The lru.NewSyncLRU parameter is the number of cache items until the last used item is removed from the cache.
 The second parameter is a func to get the value for the specified key and error.

 The parameter of cache.Get func is a key (filename in this case).
 An error is returned when the function returns an error.